 - 4.c Annealing Lehr (existing).
 Glass ribbon exits the tin bath and enters the lehr, which is a roller hearth oven designed to slowly cool the glass ribbon after it exits the float bath.
 Cooling rates are controlled both across the width of the lehr and along its length to prevent the formation of excessive stresses in the glass (annealing).
 In the first part of the lehr, heat is supplied by electric heating elements to compensate for heat losses from the ribbon edges.
 A system of fans and ducts provides atmospheric air as the cooling medium.
 Heat is transferred from the glass to the air by a combination of tube heat exchangers and by direct impingement of air on the glass.
 The glass ribbon is transported through the lehr by mechanically driven rolls.
 Sulfur dioxide (SO2) from storage tanks is injected on the rollers and the top and bottom surfaces of the glass to prevent staining.
 Unreacted SO2 gas exhausts to the Glass Furnace headspace.
 As the glass ribbon exits the lehr, it passes through an inspection booth where defects are identified and marked.
 Defective sections are later scrapped and returned as cullet for remelting. - 4.d Glass Cutting (existing).
 As the glass ribbon travels toward the packing area on rollers, cutting wheels automatically score the ribbon to define the final lite size and remove non-saleable ribbon edges.
 A lubricant (mineral spirits) is applied to the cutting wheels to assist in cutting the glass.
 The lubricant evaporates into the building and is released as a fugitive emission.
 Emissions are minimized by controlling usage of the cutting lubricant.
 As the ribbon proceeds down the production line, right angle scores, edge trim scores and parallel scores are sequentially "snapped" to form individual glass lites.
 Edge trim and rejected lites (cullet) are reduced in size by glass breakers underneath the cutting station.
 These breakers discharge onto a belt conveyor located in a sub-floor tunnel.
 A second belt conveyor at right angles to the cutting conveyors moves cullet from the tunnel belt to the exterior of the lehr building.
 A third belt, above grade, transfers cullet to the batch plant and/or flat storage area. - 4.e Glass Packaging and Storage (existing).
 Finished glass lites are packed on metal racks or in wooden cases using mechanical and/or manual means depending upon piece size.
 Racks and cases of glass are transported through the warehouse by battery-powered industrial trucks.
 The glass packing lines include powder applicators, hopper/crushers, and various handling conveyors.
 Air pollution (dust) emissions from packing operations are generally minor.
 The facility's original packing lines are served by Cullet Return System #1.
-The new packing lines being proposed in ADP Application L-627 will be served by a new dust collection system designated as Cullet Return System #2. - 4.f Emergency Power Generation (modified).
-Two diesel engine driven generators are used to generate emergency electrical power for the facility.
-Operation of the generators for the purposes of maintenance and testing is limited to a maximum of 200 hr/yr.
+The packing lines approved under ADP Application L-627 are served by Cullet Return System #2.